 I have to say that I never get tired of seeing Lady Liberty.
 I still can’t believe that I am seeing the same statute that both of my grandfathers’ saw when they arrived in this country.
 It puts it all into perspective to me how powerful of a symbol it is to this country as a way of welcoming people to the United States.

-I had just walked the entire east side of Manhattan and I have to tell you I was stiff by this point.
-I was ready to throw in the towel here and rest but I pressed on wanting to get home at a decent time.
+In 2020 and July of 2022, I had just walked the entire east side of Manhattan and I have to tell you I was stiff by this point.
+I was ready to throw in the towel here and rest, but I pressed on wanting to get home at a decent time.
 I really misjudged how long it would take to get from the Battery to West 42nd Street.
+It is a decent amount of time even though it doesn’t look it on the map.
+You just have to distract yourself by looking at the coves and the artwork along the way.

 I left Battery Park at 7:30pm and followed a crowd of people out of the park.
 Before I left the park for Battery Park City and its beautiful parks, I came across the sculpture “American Merchant Marines Memorial” at the edge of the Battery.
 The statue commemorates the thousands of merchant ships and crews that fought since the Revolutionary War (NYCParks.org).